-This can be quite a tricky skill to master and whilst it comes naturally to some people it doesn’t necessarily to others so I thought I’d share some hints and tips on how you can practice and learn this skill.
+Active listening can be quite a tricky skill to master and whilst it comes naturally to some people it doesn’t necessarily to others so I thought I’d share some hints and tips on how you can practice and learn.

 Author: Sian Milne, Life Coach at InsideOut